UZH-PEG/rstudio-server-startup/ubuntu/Setup RStudio Server on Science Cloud.md

 where you replace `<UUID>` with the uuid identified above.

-Important: At the end of the line you have to press return, i.e. the last line of the file needs to be an empty line!
+Important: **At the end of the line you have to press return, i.e. the last line of the file needs to be an empty line!**

 # Create snapshot of the instance
-Now you are all set and should create a snapshot of the image.
+Now you are all set and should create a snapshot of the instance from the SeIT Science Cloud web interface.

 # Install SAMBA server and share home directories
 TODO